 Key Fingerprint: 7F5F 2679 07B2 C455 9DB3 60DB 2294 BA7D 2B22 98B9

 The CERT PGP keys have an operational life span of approximately one year.
-When we generate a new key, it will be published on this page and updated on public keyservers.
+When we generate a new key, it will be published on this page and updated to public keyservers.

 Call us at +1 412-268-5800 to verify the fingerprint.

 CERT/CC PGP Keys (Current and Historical)

 Below is a list of keys currently or previously used by CERT/CC.
 Please use only the most recent key for encrypting new information.